 Under the grand archways are changing rooms on the right, and racks on racks of Grace Loves Lace garb catering to the California brides on the left.
 Think silky silhouettes, comfortable fabrics, deep necklines, boho details, and, yes, lots of lace (all the trimmings that led the brand to at one time have the world’s most pinned wedding dress!).

-Among the designs is Grace Loves Lace’s latest La Bamba collection, festooned in new adornments like pearls, nude lining, and eyelash lace trim aplenty (scroll through a sneak peek below).
+Among the designs is Grace Loves Lace’s latest wedding gown collection, La Bamba, festooned in new adornments like pearls, nude lining, and eyelash lace trim aplenty (scroll through a sneak peek below).
 Peruse with a complimentary warm rose tea or bubbly, then show off your favorites to a few of your closest friends in tow.

 What are you waiting for?
 Go on to the chapel, because you’re gonna get married!